frontend-engineering/Invio/README.md

 ## Usage

+### S3

-- Prepare your COS (-compatible) service information: [endpoint, region](https://docs.aws.amazon.com/general/latest/gr/s3.html), [access key id, secret access key](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/getting-your-credentials.html), bucket name.
+0. Prepare your COS (-compatible) service information: [endpoint, region](https://docs.aws.amazon.com/general/latest/gr/s3.html), [access key id, secret access key](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/getting-your-credentials.html), bucket name.
 The bucket should be empty and solely for publishing webpages.

-- Download and enable this plugin.
+1. Download and enable this plugin.
-- Enter your information to the settings of this plugin.
+2. Enter your information to the settings of this plugin.

-- Choose the directory you want to publish in settings.
+    2.1 choose the local directory you want to publish in settings.

+    2.2 Input the COS bucket info and data prepared above.

     Once it's been done, you'll find the directory you chose decorated with a green icon in the left file tree list.

-- Click the new icon on the ribbon (the left sidebar), **every time** you want to publish your docs to remote.
+3. Click the new icon on the ribbon (the left sidebar), **every time** you want to publish your docs to remote.
 (Or, you could configure auto sync in the settings panel) While publishing, the icon becomes "two half-circle arrows".

+---
 - **Be patient while publishing.** Especially in the first-time publish.
 - You can even share all your config above with your teammates.
 You can find **Export/Import** in the settings.
 So your teammates don't have to input such complicated keys or secret strings.

+### Tencent Cloud (COS)

+> If you're using Tencent Cloud(COS), and your bucket region is ap-shanghai, your settings should be like:

+- **Endpoint**	cos.ap-shanghai.myqcloud.com

+- **Region**	ap-shanghai

+- **AccessKeyID**	YourSercretId

+- **SecretAccessKey**	YourAccessKey

+- **BucketName**	obsidian-123456789

+To test your settings, you can click the button **check** in settings to test your COS connectivity.